AaltoGIS/IntroSDA/source/index.rst

 ---------------

 Before taking this course, it is required to know the basics of Python programming as well as GIS.

-If you are new to Python, or would like to refresh your Python skills, we recommend to start with an online and open access course called Geo-Python which is available at `geo-python.github.io <http://geo-python.github.io/>`__.
+**Python basics:** If you are new to Python, or would like to refresh your Python skills, we recommend to go through the Part 1 materials (Chapters 1-4) on the open online book, `Introduction to Python for Geographic Data Analysis <https://pythongis.org/>`__.
+In case you want to earn credits (5 ECTS) while learning the basics of Python, we recommend to take a course called Geo-Python at University of Helsinki which is available at `geo-python.github.io <http://geo-python.github.io/>`__.

-If you need to refresh your Python GIS skills, we recommend starting with a course Automating GIS-processes available at `autogis.github.io <https://autogis.github.io/>`__.
-Both of these courses include tutorials, videos and exercises.
+**GIS with Python:** If you need to refresh your Python GIS skills, we recommend to go through the Part 2 materials (Chapters 5-8) on the open online book, `Introduction to Python for Geographic Data Analysis <https://pythongis.org/>`__.
+In case you want to earn credits (5 ECTS) while learning the GIS related techniques with Python, we recommend to take a course Automating GIS-processes available at `autogis.github.io <https://autogis.github.io/>`__.

 .. admonition:: Help improving the materials